Branch Pubs

 FK14 7DE

-Formerly the Kings’s Seat and the Inn at Dollar, it had previously undergone total reconstruction and refurbishment with a modern interior before being leased to Dean Banks, the current licensee and operator.
+Formerly the Kings’s Seat, the Inn at Dollar and the Forager, it had previously undergone total reconstruction and refurbishment with a modern interior before being leased to the previous licensee and operator.

-The Forager offers modern pub food using the finest regional produce in their own special way, an eclectic selected wine list and local real ales in a relaxed setting.
+The Ochils Arms offers modern pub food using the finest regional produce in their own special way, an eclectic selected wine list and local real ales in a relaxed setting.

 It has been finished to a very high standard providing a number of different areas for customers, and differing comfortable seating arrangements, catering for large or small groups, together with a very modernised bar area.
 Further seating come function area is on the first floor and décor throughout is of a high order.